serenorg/serendb/docs/pageserver-compaction.md

 ## Compaction: How?

-Neon uses a non-standard variant of an LSM tree made up of two levels of layer files: L0 and L1.
+SerenDB uses a non-standard variant of an LSM tree made up of two levels of layer files: L0 and L1.

 Compaction runs in two phases: L0→L1 compaction, and L1 image compaction.